Mifiel/api-doc/source/includes/_templates.md

 ## Template documents

-Get the non deleted documents generated with a specific template.
+Get all the active (non deleted) documents generated from a specific template.

 ```ruby
 require 'mifiel'